 Within the four deployments, we installed two vehicle access points – which allowed residents, tournament vehicles, deliveries and emergency vehicles to make their way through with authorisation.
 Our barrier team-members remained with the equipment at all times in order to enforce compliance, and those stationed at vehicle access points were in radio contact with tournament operators.

-Today, the risk of vehicle attacks is widely prevalent and the threat high.
-It was therefore imperative for the Tournament, based as it is at the heart of Baron’s Court in the London Borough of Hammersmith & Fulham, to use HVM solutions.
-The Queens Club’s setting and location allow for very open and vulnerable spaces – and the high profile of the event creates a risk.
+Today, the risk of vehicle attacks is widely prevalent and poses a high threat and therefore is is imperative for the Tournament, based at the heart of Baron’s Court in the London Borough of Hammersmith & Fulham, to use temporary HVM solutions.
+The Queens Club’s location is set within a residential area is very open and vulnerable – and the high profile of the event creates a risk.